Phase consistency test to identify type II strongly lensed gravitational wave signals using a single event: Astrophysical Events

 \subsection{Parameter estimation results}

 We estimated the parameters of GW190412 and GW190814 using the same waveform model and settings as described for the simulation studies.
 The posterior results for the (3,3) phase offset for both events can be seen in Fig.~\ref{fig:real_results}.
 We measure $\Delta \varphi$ to be $0.13^{+0.22}_{-0.17}$ for GW190412 and $-0.05^{+0.20}_{-0.22}$ for GW190814.
 We would expect $\Delta \varphi = \frac{\pi}{12} \approx 0.26$ in the case of a type II lensed signal.
-The 90\% credible covers 74\% and 80\% of the prior region for GW190412 and GW190814, respectively.
 We find that $\log_{10} \mathcal{B}_{\Delta \varphi = 0}$ to be $-0.14$ for GW190412 and $0.21$ for GW190814.
 Hence, while $\Delta \varphi$ is marginally constrained in both cases, neither result is strong enough to confidently support the lack or presence of a phase offset.
 This result agrees with previous investigations of GW190412 that showed marginal support for being a type II lensed signal ~\cite{GWTC-3_lensing}.
 For GW190814, our results show marginal support in favor of zero phase offset and hence, not a type II lensed signal.